 "No!
 Ginny!
 No!"

-His magic, whirling around, bending his body, searing his nerves, coiled through him like a whip, down his arm, into his wand, and cracked.
+His magic whirled around, bending his body, searing his nerves, moving through him like a whip, down his arm, into his wand, and cracked.

 His world exploded.